surveyjs/survey-library/docs/design-survey-conditional-logic.md

 ## Expressions

-Expressions allow you to add logic to your survey and perform calculations right in the survey JSON definition.
+Expressions allow you to add logic to your survey and perform calculations right in the survey JSON schema.
 Expressions are evaluated and re-evaluated at runtime.

 SurveyJS supports the following expression types: